edmundwright/google-sheets-clone/README.md

 ### Phase 6: Sharing spreadsheets and making spreadsheets public (~0.5 day)
 I'll implement sharing of spreadsheets with other users, and making spreadsheets public.

+### Phase 7: Spreadsheets of varying sizes (~ 1 day)
+I'll allow users to increase and decrease the size of their spreadsheets, and to accommodate this implement scrolling.

+### Phase 8: Prettifying (3 days)
+I'll CSS it up.

 [Details][phase-five]

 ### Bonus Features (TBD)